Pregnant woman's killer executed in Ohio by new two-drug method

 Prison spokeswoman, JoEllen Smith declined to comment on the description given by the reporter and other witnesses that McGuire struggled to breathe after the drugs were administered.

-"The experiment that was this execution has failed," Bohnert said in a telephone interview.

-Bohnert did not witness the execution, but said reports he received also indicated that McGuire gasped for breath for about 15 minutes after he was injected with the drugs.

-Lawyers for McGuire had argued in a last minute appeal that the never-before used drug combination would put him at a substantial risk of severe pain and a terrifying inability to breathe before he lost consciousness during the execution.
+Lawyers for McGuire had argued in a last minute appeal rejected on Monday by a federal judge that the never-before used drug combination would put him at a substantial risk of severe pain and a terrifying inability to obtain breath before he lost consciousness during the execution.

-U.S. District Judge Gregory Frost refused to stop the execution, but ordered prison officials to preserve the medication vials, the boxes in which they were packaged and the syringes used for McGuire's execution.
+U.S. District Judge Gregory Frost had said McGuire failed to demonstrate a substantial risk of severe pain, though he also said that did not mean the court was convinced the execution would be pain-free or even complication-free.

 McGuire's execution was the third time Ohio has used untested execution drugs.
-Three botched executions from 2006 to 2009 had resulted in Frost ruling Ohio's lethal injection protocols unconstitutional and ordering a temporary halt to executions.
+Three botched executions from 2006 to 2009 in Ohio had resulted in a federal court ruling its execution protocols unconstitutional.

+"With each new execution, we continue to run from the fact that this is a fundamentally broken system," Mike Brickner, ACLU of Ohio's director of communications and public policy, said in a statement.

 McGuire was convicted of the 1989 rape, kidnapping and murder of Joy Stewart, whose body was found by hikers in woods in western Ohio a day after she had been seen talking with McGuire, according to court records.